 - D.6 Prior to construction, a CCTV sewer pipe inspection will be performed along the 14/18' sewer main from the existing manhole located to the west of the proposed resident outdoor/garden area to the manhole located adjacent to the southwest lot corner of 56 Dorothy Road.
 To the extent the pre-construction CCTV inspection demonstrates that repair is needed, such repair is the responsibility of the Town.
 Upon completion of the construction, a post-construction CCTV sewer pipe inspection will be performed through this same pipe.
-Based on the outcome of the post-construction inspection, if it is determined that Project construction caused damage and/or disturbance to the sewer pipe, the pipe shall be repaired/replaced at the expense of Applicant. - D.7 During construction, the Applicant shall conform to all local, State, and Federal laws and provide advance notice to abutters of the site and abutters to local public ways servicing the site from Lake Street per the Town's Residential Construction Control Agreement regarding noise, vibration, dust, and blocking of Town roads in order to accommodate delivery of materials to the site or for other construction staging purposes.
+Based on the outcome of the post-construction inspection, if it is determined that Project construction caused damage and/or disturbance to the sewer pipe, the pipe shall be repaired/replaced at the expense of Applicant's site contractor. - D.7 During construction, the Applicant shall conform to all local, State, and Federal laws and provide advance notice to abutters per the Town's Residential Construction Control Agreement regarding noise, vibration, dust, and blocking of Town roads in order to accommodate delivery of materials to the site or for other construction staging purposes.
 The Applicant shall at all times use all reasonable means to minimize inconvenience to residents in the general area.
 Adequate provisions shall be made by the Applicant to control and minimize dust on the site during construction in accordance with the construction mitigation plan. - D.8 The Applicant shall not drive piles in the construction of the building and shall use the least intrusive reasonable alternatives from the point of view of vibration, noise, and inconvenience to the neighborhood.
-Applicant shall prepare a preconstruction survey of the adjacent houses and shall utilize a geotechnical engineer to perform daily vibration monitoring with seismographs during ground improvement construction to limit peak particle velocity (i.e. vibration level) adjacent to the above-grade existing buildings to frequencies that reduce the probability of structural damage to generally acceptable levels and specified by the geotechnical engineer.
 The Applicant shall specify any methods involving subsurface compaction as part of the construction management plan.
-The Applicant shall keep all portions of any public way used as access/egress to the Project reasonably free of soil, mud or debris deposited due to use by construction vehicles associated with the Project. - D.9 A temporary sign including the name and address of the project and contact information for the Applicant, general contractor, engineers, architect, and other relevant parties shall be posted at each construction entrance for the duration of construction operations.
-The sign must be legible and able to be read from Dorothy Road.
+The Applicant shall keep all portions of any public way used as access/egress to the Project reasonably free of soil, mud or debris deposited due to use by construction vehicles associated with the Project. - D.9 Appropriate signage shall be shown on the Final Plans, consistent with the sign information shown on the Approved Plans and descriptions provided within the hearing.
+Signage to include and entry sign at the main access drive, with such additional wayfinding signage to direct residents or guests to parking garage and main entrance and canopy sign above senior residence building, as to be depicted on Final Plans[PH46][TdR47].
+A temporary sign including the name and address of the project and contact information for the Applicant, general contractor, engineers, architect, and other relevant parties shall be posted on site for the duration of construction operations.
+The sign must be legible and able to be read from Dorothy Road. - D.10 The location of all utilities, including but not limited to electric, telephone, and cable, shall be shown on the Final Plans.
+All transformers and other electric and telecommunication system components shall be included on the Final Plans.